jeffjewett/aerospike-migrations/README.md

-# Databricks and Apache Spark as an Independent and Uniform Data Migration Platform
+# Migrate Data to Aerospike using Databricks and Apache Spark as Independent and Uniform Data Migration Platforms

 The following examples illustrate how Databricks and Spark can be deployed to migrate and/or transform data between formats, independent sources, and/or independent targets.